Dann1y/Aight/README.md

 ## 🤔Why Aight?
 "Aight" comes from the word "All right"

-The message I want to get across to the public is *"Aight!,Dann1y can do whatever you want.
+The message I want to get across to the public is<br />
+*"Aight!,Dann1y can do whatever you want.
 I'm ready for you guys😉"*
 <img src="https://7esl.com/wp-content/uploads/2019/11/Aight-1.jpg" />